ChewKeanHo/Template/Angular/README.md

 # (2) run any of the following matching your intention:
+$ ./setup.sh.ps1    # for setup
 $ ./serve.sh.ps1    # for development
-$ ./test.sh.ps1     # for test run
+$ ./test.sh.ps1     # for test
 $ ./build.sh.ps1    # for build
 $ ./watch.sh.ps1    # for watch
+$ ./clean.sh.ps1    # for clean up
 ```

 This is mainly due to Angular does not have any pre-initialization function
 to update critical SEO files generations autonomously & dynamically.
 Affected
 files are:

-* `assets/browserconfig.xml`
+* `assets/manifest.webmanifest`
 * `assets/CNAME`
-* `assets/.nojekyll`
+* `assets/sitemaps`
 * `assets/sitemap.xml`
 * `assets/robots.txt`
+* `assets/browserconfig.xml`
-* `assets/manifest.webmanifest`
+* `assets/.nojekyll`
 * `services/app/root.html`

-This includes the `index.html` (`services/app/root.html`) that `angular.json`
+This includes the `index.html` main template file (`services/app/root.html`)
-depends on.
-To workaround this issue, a 2-steps execution is done using the
+that `angular.json` uses.
+To workaround this issue, a 2-steps execution is
-Shell (and PowerShell on Windows) scripts where Stage-1 is to prepare these
+done using the Shell (and PowerShell on Windows) scripts where Stage-1 is to
-criticaly files dynamically while Stage-2 is your designated execution.
+prepare these criticaly files dynamically while Stage-2 is your designated
+execution.

 Those shell scripts are Polygot in nature so the same script works on both
 UNIX and Windows OSes natively.